kkkmail/OdePackInterop/README.md

 This makes the following combinations as clear winners:
 1. Use non-negativity (treat all negative values as exact zeros) when calculating the derivative.
-2. Use `CorrectorIteratorMethod.Functional` and then user either`SolutionMethod.Bdf` or `SolutionMethod.Adams`
+2. Use `CorrectorIteratorMethod.Functional` and then user either`SolutionMethod.Bdf` or `SolutionMethod.Adams`.

 # References
 [ODEPACK FORTRAN Source Code](https://www.netlib.org/odepack/)